peteroupc/peteroupc.github.io/random.md

     - An application can handle a rejected seed by hashing with a different value or by using a backup seed instead, depending on how tolerant the application is to bias.
     - See also Matsumoto, M., et al., "Common defects in initialization of pseudorandom number generators", _ACM Transactions on Modeling and Computer Simulation_ 17(4), Sep.
 2007.

-[^21]: Using the similar `/dev/random` is not recommended, since in some implementations it can block for seconds at a time, especially if not enough randomness is available.
+[^21]: Some implementations of `/dev/random`, such as the one traditionally used by the Linux operating system, can block for seconds at a time, especially if not enough randomness is available.
 See also [**"Myths about /dev/urandom"**](https://www.2uo.de/myths-about-urandom).

 [^22]: Wetzels, J., "33C3: Analyzing Embedded Operating System Random Number Generators", samvartaka.github.io, Jan.
 3, 2017.